desaisam/covey.town/DESIGN.md

 # Covey.Town Design

-The following is the high level architechture, of the covey.town, which highlights the new features that have been added.
+In this release, we have added real-time persistence to the existing Covey.Town App using Postgres + GraphQL as the backend database stack.
+Given below is the new high level architecture of the covey.town, which highlights the new features that have been added and how these components interact with each other.

 ![Covey.Town Architecture](docs/covey-town-architecture.jpeg)